*Trigger warning: discussions of street harassment and sexual assault.*

 Because of that, he bounded easily in, right after her, and hounded her at the top of his lungs.
 He was American, but I couldn't understand a word.
 It was brain-swaddled jibberish.
 Was it hateful?
 Was it sexual?
 I'm actually not sure.
 But it was terrifying.

 I asked her if this man was bothering her.
 I needed her to confirm this verbally before intervening, because as a civil servant I represented Metro and I'm not supposed to be making assumptions about people based on appearance.
 She happened to be white, and he happened to be black.
-She didn't pick up on the importance of the question for some time and squeaked repeatedly that she was okay.
-We finally reached an understanding and I did what I could, which was call for police and ask him to leave, which he did, slowly, before police could arrive.
+She did confirm it and I called for help, feeling a little useless; the man left before help could arrive.

 A 2018 study finds that 81 percent of women have experienced street harassment, and a 2015 report shows that nearly every woman has taken steps to avoid it, from choosing alternate modes of transport to changing jobs.
 Let's not even get started with rape.
 In the United States alone, there are 87,000 rapes a year.* That's a crime with lifelong trauma for every victim, occurring at a frequency to be measured not in months, days, or even minutes, but seconds.
 For sanity's sake I won't mention the astronomically, several-orders-of-magnitude more dire statistics for India or South Africa, two of the worst places to be a woman, ever.
 Compared to much of the rest of the world, we've got it good.
 But we've still got those 87,000 rapes.
 You know and I know almost every one of those cases is that of a man against a woman.